U.S. Route 76 in North Carolina: History

 The Cape Fear Memorial Bridge was completed in 1969, providing a second bridge into the city of Wilmington.
-On September 11, 1969, US 76 was rerouted across the bridge, abandoning its former alignment along US 421 and the Isabel Holmes Bridge.
+On September 11, 1969, US 76 was rerouted across the bridge, abandoning its former alignment along US 421 and the Isabel Stellings Holmes Bridge.
 US 76 was then placed along split one-way streets along Dawson Street and Wooster Street before meeting Oleander Drive.
 This alignment reflects the modern-day routing of US 76 through downtown Wilmington.
 In March 1975, US 76 was extended for 0.10 mi to the south in Wrightsville Beach.
 This extension brought the highway to its current eastern terminus.
 In September 1975, US 76 was placed onto several bypasses west of Wilmington.
 In Brunswick County, US 76 was placed on a bypass of Leland and Belville from 0.61 mi west of Mount Misery Road and Lanvale Road to NC 133.
 In Columbus County, US 76 was placed on its current routing between US 74 Business and US 76 Business north of Chadbourn and US 74.
 US 76 was then placed along the US 74 and US 76 freeway until Union Valley Road.
 Union Valley Road was designated as Temporary US 74 and Temporary US 76 between the freeway and modern-day US 74 Business and US 76 Business.
 The bypass around Whiteville to US 74 Business and US 76 Business was completed in February 1976.
 In January 1978, US 17, US 74, US 76, and NC 133 were adjusted along the modern-day freeway from NC 133 across the Brunswick River.
 The freeway around Whiteville was extended east in October 1986, bypassing the towns of Lake Waccamaw and Hallsboro.
 The freeway was extended further east, bypassing Bolton in July 1993.
 The former alignment of US 74 and US 76 became part of NC 214.
 The final readjustment of US 76 occurred in 2003, when it was removed from Wrightsville Avenue between Oleander Drive and Eastwood Road.
 US 76 was rerouted to continue north along Military Cutoff Road before heading east along Eastwood Road to Wrightsville Beach.